twneale/lens-manual/manual.md

       background: red;
     }

-You've got the idea.
-Now it's on you.
+You've got the basic idea, now it's on you.
 It should be easy to pull in changes from the official Lens modules, without breaking your app.

 ## Implement a new node type

 It doesn't take much to implement a new node type for Lens.
-However think carefully if there isn't an existing type that fits your need.
-We'd prefer that you adjust existing types and contribute back.
+However think carefully if there isn't an existing type that's close to what you need.
+We would prefer that you adjust existing types and contribute back.
 If we'd all figure out a way to find common ground in our scientific language that would be awesome. :)

-Anyways, let's create a new node type.
+Anyways, let's create a new node type now.
 Only for demoing purposes let's create a `cat` node type that you can reference in the main body of the document.
 So first thing to do is creating a new folder in the `lens-article` repository  `/nodes/cat`.
 Structure of that folder will be like this:

     index.js
     cat.js